Tests of Missing Completely At Random based on sample covariance matrices: Simulations

-As before, we compare this algorithm with Little's test based on $d^2_{\mathrm{aug}}$.
-In this section we generate complete artificial data according to various distributions, and then delete entries using the R package \texttt{missMethods} \citep{R_missMethods}.
+In this subsection we compare the \textit{omnibus} and the \textit{combined} approaches with Little's tests in settings which are closer to real-data applications.
+In this regard, we generate complete artificial data according to various distributions, and then delete entries using the R package \texttt{missMethods} \citep{R_missMethods}.
 MCAR data are generated with the function \texttt{delete\_MCAR}, where each entry of the data matrix is deleted independently of the others with probability $p \in (0,1)$.
 Deviations from the null are generated by partitioning the columns in two groups, group A where the missing values are generated, and group B which determines the missingness mechanism, with two different mechanisms being considered.
 First, \texttt{delete\_MAR\_1\_to\_x} sets threshold values, splits the rows into two further groups depending on whether columns in group B have values greater or smaller than the threshold, and deletes some entries in columns in group A in a such a way that the probability for a value to be missing in group A divided by the probability for a value to be missing in group B equals 1 divided by \texttt{x}, with \texttt{x} to be specified as an input parameter.
 Second, \texttt{delete\_MAR\_rank} deletes each entry in a column of group A with probability proportional to the rank of the same row in the corresponding column of group B. For further details on these functions, and other methods to generate MCAR, MAR, MNAR data, refer to \cite{generateMAR}.
-These three functions were also chosen in the numerical analysis of a test of MCAR based on U-statistics in \citet{aleksic2023novel}.
+These three functions were also chosen in the numerical analysis of a test of MCAR based on U-statistics in \cite{aleksic2023novel}.
+Before discussing the simulation results, we note that in these settings, under the alternative, the collection of correlation matrices is only mildly incompatible (as verified by numerical inspection), while the inconsistency in means plays a critical role in detecting departures from MCAR.
+Consequently, the test based on $p_R$ demonstrates low power, unlike our \textit{omnibus} approach and Little's test based on $d^2_\mu$.